jpowellstm/LMC_Programmes/README.md

 Extend the program above that it will let the user repeatedly input and multiply pairs of numbers, only stopping if a zero is entered.

+##### convert integer to binary

+Take as input a positive whole number and output the binary equivalent